ryse-rs/.github/.github/ISSUE_TEMPLATE.old/basic.md

 _How many users would benefit from this enhancement and how big would the impact be? (`average(reach, impact)`)_

-- [ x ] I1 - Negligible impact | Benefits really few users
+- [x] I1 - Negligible impact | Benefits really few users
+- [ ] I2 - Interesting enhancement | Benefits a fair proportion of users
+- [ ] I3 - Non-blocking but essential enhancement | Every user will benefit from having this enhancement.
+- [ ] I4 - This enhancement is a prerequisite for other essential enhancements | Would have no user without this enhancement.

 ### Complexity

 _How complex do you think the problem resolution will be?
 Consider factors such as algorithmic, brainfuck, novelty, experimentation and uncertainty.
 Do not take lines of code into account_.

-- [ x ] C1 - Easy.
+- [x] C1 - Easy.
 Use of brain cells is mostly null.
 - [ ] C2 - Manageable.
 Will require hours of research / experimentation.
 - [ ] C3 - Hard.
 Will require days of research / experimentation, **prior to implementation**.
 - [ ] C4 - Black Magic level.
 May require weeks of research / experimentation, **prior to implementation**.
 May even be unsolvable.